Roman Concrete: The Enduring Legacy of an Ancient Technology

-Roman concrete called opus caementicium in Latin was used from the late Roman Republic until the end of the Roman Empire.
-It was used to build monuments, large buildings and infrastructure such as roads and bridges.
-The quality of the concrete was excellent and the buildings and monuments still standing today are a testament to the strength of their construction!
+Roman concrete, called opus caementicium in Latin, was used from the late Roman Republic until the end of the Roman Empire.
+It was employed to build monuments, large buildings, and infrastructure such as roads and bridges.
+The quality of the concrete was excellent, and the buildings and monuments still standing today are a testament to the strength of their construction!

-Concrete was usually covered as concrete walls were considered unaesthetic.
-Roman builders covered building walls with stones or small square tuff blocks that would often form beautiful patterns noting that brick faced concrete buildings were common in Rome especially after the great fire of 64 AD.
+Concrete was usually covered, as bare concrete walls were considered unaesthetic.
+Roman builders covered building walls with stones or small square tuff blocks that would often form beautiful patterns, noting that brick-faced concrete buildings were common in Rome, especially after the Great Fire of 64 AD.

 Roman concrete formula